-Panther Canyon Nature Trail is a 1.6 mile lightly trafficked out and back trail located near New Braunfels, TX that features a river.
-The trail is good for all skill levels and primarily used for hiking, walking, and birding.
+Panther Canyon Nature Trail is a 1.6 mile lightly trafficked out and back trail located near New Braunfels, TX that offers the chance to see wildlife and is good for all skill levels.
+The trail is primarily used for hiking, walking, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Panther Canyon Trail is located on the west side of street across from the north section of Landa Park.
 The site of the trailhead is first marked by the presence of Comal Springs, the largest springs in Texas and the Southwest.
 The trail is very nice and mostly shaded.
 There will be rocky stretches along with dry creek crossings as you will notice old footbridges having been removed.
 Rather than just turning around at the end, you have the opportunity to go up one side of the canyon that will head you back down to the creek bed area after a short distance.
 The trail was surprisingly quiet given it is next to the park and surrounded by residential area.
 Note: There is no lake features or buildings within the trail area as pictures of these are part of the park.
 Also did not come across any overlook as you are within the canyon walls.

 One of our favorites in the area.
 We always find lots of fossils and see some wildlife, even a pretty big buck last time out.
 Hiking boots recommended as it can be very rocky at parts.

 This was an easy, beautiful trail.
 The scenery was great and we saw some wild life (some neat looking bugs, deer and bats).
 We also saw some people who hung some hammocks in the trees along the trail and families hiking as well.
 It also seems like a great place to star gaze.
 I would love to go back.

 We took a walk along the creek bed and found rocks with imprints of ancient plants and sealift and even a mark that looked like a dinosaur's foot print